 The Metro Board of Commissioners adopted The ML Structures Inspection Manual in August 2002 as the official ML Structures Inspection Manual.
-The manual was updated in November 2008 and renamed the MetroLink Standard for Structures Inspection Program is the responsibility of the Program Manager.
+The manual was updated in November 2008 and renamed the MetroLink Standard for Structures Inspection and Maintenance.
+Implementation of the Structures Inspection Program is the responsibility of the Program Manager.
 This plan includes protocols, timetables, and responsibilities for the inspection of ML structures.
 Structures governed by the plan include, but are not limited to, bridges, culverts, tunnels, retaining walls and elevated platforms.
 The current manual was last updated in 2019.